rocket-pool/RPIPs/RPIPs/RPIP-49.md

 ### [RPIP-60: Protocol Upgrade Guardrails](RPIP-60.md)

 This RPIP introduces a delay after protocol upgrades have been confirmed but prior to them coming into effect, and allows the security council to veto the upgrade during that delay.
 The veto is justified if the upgrade meets one of the following criteria:
-* It was subject to vote manipulation
+* It was subject to vote manipulation.
-* It is a malicious action
+* It is a malicious action.
-* It causes clear damage to the Rocket Pool project
+* It causes clear damage to the Rocket Pool project.

 ### RPL Value Capture